Please note, as of January 1, 2020, there will be CUA rate changes. Email for additional information.

 North Cascades National Park Service Service Complex currently issues CUAs for a variety of services, including but not limited to: guided hiking, backpacking, climbing, mountaineering, horse packing or fishing, commercial air transportation; environmental education; boat rentals and boat tours.
 Additional activities may be permitted pending request, review and approval by the park.

-GUIDED SERVICES - Guided trips or services which collect a fee in excess of the actual personal costs of the trip and/or for payment of other than actual personal trip expenses for guides or leaders, are considered commercial trips.
+Guided trips or services which collect a fee in excess of the actual personal costs of the trip and/or for payment of other than actual personal trip expenses for guides or leaders, are considered commercial trips.
 This includes non-profit organizations providing a livelihood for people through provision of these services.

 Commercial Bus Tours